PyFunceble/domain2idna/README.md

 ## Main Features

-- Read a given domain and convert it to the PunyCode/IDNA format.
+- Read a given domain and convert it to the Punycode/IDNA format.
-- Read a file and convert all non commented line to the PunyCode/IDNA format.
+- Read a file and convert all non-commented line to the Punycode/IDNA format.
-- Print the converted data on screen.
+- Print the converted data on the screen.
-- Save into a file the converte data.
+- Save into a file the converted data.
 - Return the converted data (when used as a module).
 - Ignore commented inputs (starts with `#`)